aau-claaudia/sci-sw-dev-2021/scientific_software_management_plan.md

 ## Version control:
 *Manually or by a version control system?
 Which system and why?*

 Version control is done using Git.
-Because the project collaborators are familiar with the system and facilitates easy collbaoration.
+Because the project collaborators are familiar with the system and facilitates easy collaboration.

 # Processing data